mharty3/energy_data_capstone/readme.md

   * The United States National Oceanic and Atmospheric Administration (NOAA) maintins the Integrated Surface Database (ISD) with global hourly weather station observations from nearly 30,000 stations.
 The data is available in csv format in open AWS S3 bucket.

 * Live weather data - [Open Weather Map API](https://openweathermap.org/)
-  * Live weather observation data for anywhere on the globe is available for free (with certain API call limits) via the Open Weather Map API.
+  * Live weather observation data for anywhere on the globe is available for free (with certain API call limits) via the Open Weather Map REST API.

 * Weather Forecast Data - [NOAA National Digigal Forcast Database](https://registry.opendata.aws/noaa-ndfd/)
-  * Note: this is not part of the pipeline yet, but will be requried to deploy any trained models.
+  * NOAA maintains the National Digital Forecast Database (NDFD) which is a suite of gridded forecasts of weather conditions for the United States.
+The data is available in gridded format in an open AWS S3 bucket or via XML from a REST API.

 ## Technologies and Tools
 - Cloud - [**Google Cloud Platform**](https://cloud.google.com)